 The signal for the capturing of a flag will be: long blow of the whistle with one hand above the head making a circle multiple times.

-Whistle "Pi-----!!" (long, powerfully)
+Whistle "Pi----!!" (long, powerfully)

-9.4.8 When a flag is captured and the assistant referee's signal is confirmed,

-The Chief Referee will end the period.
-When the team hits all members of the opposing team or when the team more than 4 players entered the opponent court, the
+9.4.8 When a flag is captured and the assistant referee's signal is confirmed, The Chief Referee will end the period.
+When the team hits all members of the opposing team or when the team more than 4 players entered the opponent court, the same motion will apply.

-Referee's Motion 2
+(10) Referee's Motion 2